Illustration of a woman with curly hair and a blue shirt, with icons representing health, medical aid, and housing around her.

 A UNIVERSAL WORKFORCE FOR A UNIVERSAL NEED

 Direct care workers deserve a system they can navigate.
-Where training counts, credentials travel, and careers can grow.

 PHI’s Universal Direct Care Workforce Initiative™ is connecting the dots, aligning states, providers, and career pathways for direct care workers through shared standards and sustainable financing.
 Together, we can transform the lives of millions of workers and families.